 As specified in clause 5.32.3, after the establishment of a MA PDU Session, the UE receives a prioritized list of ATSSS rules from the SMF.
 The structure of an ATSSS rule is specified in Table 5.32.8-1.
-If the UE has indicated support of individual ATSSS rule updates, the SMF may update one or more individual ATSSS rules of the UE by sending updated ATSSS rules with the corresponding Rule IDs to the UE.